tytydraco/yessleep/out/The_one_that_got_away.md

 “Hey.”
 Drake’s voice reached out to hook my consciousness, pulling me back to the room.
 “You okay?”

-*Fine.*
+*Fine.
+Just trying to swallow a twelve pound frog.*

 “Are they investigating?”
 I asked.
 It was all too much, and I found myself flicking through memories like cards in a deck.
 Sorting and shuffling the details I knew I would need to censor.
+I was having to force the air into my lungs once I convinced myself he could see through me. *He knows.
+He’s got to know.*

+No, I was being irrational.

 “FBI was there pretty much immediately.
 They have a few suspects in mind already.
 Talked to Adam between testimonies and he thinks it’s  connected to the cases from Reno about—“